cavr/hooks-stackoverflow-search/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Stupid Example that search in StackOverflow using React Context Api and Hooks.
+Stupid Example that searchs in StackOverflow using React Context Api and Hooks.

 ## Available Scripts